Sign up to the E-ELT instrumentation email list to receive information about E-ELT instrumentation developments.

 The first steps in developing the instrument plan were taken in 2007 when a plan for studying six instrument and two post-focal adaptive optics module concepts was presented to the ESO Council.
 Two additional instrument studies were chosen after an open call to the community for additional concepts.
 By early 2010 all of these Phase A studies had successfully been completed in collaboration with institutes in the ESO community.
 This summary provides an overview of these.

-Following recommendations by the E-ELT Science Working Group and ESO's Scientific Technical Committee two first-light instruments have been identified: a diffraction-limited near-infrared imager (ELT-CAM) and a single-field near-infrared wide-band integral field spectrograph (ELT-IFU), including the adaptive optics systems required to deliver their science cases.
+Following recommendations by the E-ELT Science Working Group, the E-ELT Project Science Team, and ESO's Scientific Technical Committee two first-light instruments have been identified: a diffraction-limited near-infrared imager (ELT-CAM) and a single-field near-infrared wide-band integral field spectrograph (ELT-IFU), including the adaptive optics systems required to deliver their science cases.

 The next three instruments, a mid-infrared imager and spectrometer (ELT-MIDIR), a high resolution spectrometer (ELT-HIRES) and a multi-object spectrometer (ELT-MOS), were considered of equal scientific importance.
 While the first of these is well defined in terms of its scientific requirements and instrument concept, ESO continues to work with community scientists to confirm the requirements for ELT-HIRES and ELT-MOS.